 George Bush Presidential Library and Museum

 On Oct.
 19, 1938, College Station - the name used for decades by the Postal Service when delivering mail via train to Texas A&M College - officially incorporated as a city.
-As the city grew and changed, so did the surrounding town.
+As the college grew and changed, so did the surrounding town.
 College Station has a rich history of military heroes, medical advancements, scientific explorations, agriculture, academia and political leaders.
 Hundreds of thousands of students have called "Aggieland" home, each leaving their mark, many of them choosing to stay or vowing to return.
 A surprising amount of culture and a burgeoning medical community, along with a favorable economy, has placed College Station on several lists as one of the best places in the country to live, raise a family and retire.
 Come find out why College Station has captured the hearts of so many people.

 Tracy Paine, 979-691-4014, email@example.com

 "Edgar Degas: The Private Impressionist Works on Paper by the Artist & His Circle"

 9 AM - 8 PM